Disclaimers: See Chapter Part 1

 "Correct.
 With plenty of rest and a sufficient amount of honey milk, General Palaemon will be good as new."

-In an out burst of dissatisfaction, the General of the Second army threw the empty cup against the wall.
-Hector's posture faltered for a moment at his commander's behavior.
+In an outburst of dissatisfaction, the General of the Second Army threw the empty cup against the wall.
+Hector's posture faltered for a moment at Draco's behavior.

-After regaining his composure, Draco spoke.
-"How are the men holding up?"
+After regaining his composure, Draco questioned, "How are the men holding up?"

-"The Second army is lodged in their own barracks, separate from the Third, as it was since we first gotten here a half fortnight ago.
-Both armies are still comfortable, far as what Lieutenant Batius of the Third army had shared with me, but there are some concerns."
+"The Second Army is lodged in their own barracks separate from the Third just like it was since we first gotten here a half fortnight ago.
+Both armies are still comfortable from what Lieutenant Batius of the Third Army had shared with me, but there are some concerns."
 Hector responded.

 "The Second and Third armies both lost a man.
-Argin spent three candle-marks after he came back from recon, deliriously saying, Helios will kill us all.
-He's stable now and appears able to handle his duties, but his words has frighten most of the men.
-They are worried about the return trip to our ship." he replied.
+Argin spent three candle-marks after he came back from recon deliriously saying Helios will kill us all.
+He's stable now, and appears able to handle his duties, but his words has frighten most of the men.
+They are worried about the return trip to our ship."
+He elucidated.

 Draco pondered on the issue.
-The two scouts that had died did so in service to the Realm, and no matter the manner, or how anyone felt about it, showing cowardice is not acceptable.
+The two scouts whom died, did so in service to the Realm, and no matter the manner or how anyone felt about it, showing cowardice is not acceptable.
 He was hoping he hadn't selected cowards for this simple mission.

-"Tell them that Argin and his fellow scouts had underestimated Egypt's temperature.
-Now that we all know Helios is dangerous here, they must learn from others mistakes, so be sure to drink and store up enough water to keep them hydrated, but not too much.
+"Tell them Argin and his fellow scouts had underestimated Egypt's temperature.
+Now that we all know Helios is dangerous here, they must learn from others mistakes.
+So be sure to drink and store up enough water to keep them hydrated, but not too much.
 We don't want them coming down with the same illness as General Palaemon."

 "Drink sparingly."
 Hector confirmed.